 - The child’s age and emotional maturity

-- Whether either parent has ever served as the primary caregiver for the child
+- Whether one parent has ever served as the primary caregiver

 - Any history of child abuse or domestic violence

-- Whether either parent has drug or alcohol problems
+- Whether either parent has a history of substance abuse

 - Whether either parent has trouble maintaining steady employment